gini/gini-mobile-ios/BankAPILibrary/GiniBankAPILibrary/Documentation/source/Getting started.md

                     alternativeTokenSource: MyAlternativeTokenSource)
         .build()
 ```
-The token your provide will be added as a bearer token to all `api.custom.net` requests.
+The token you provide will be added as a bearer token to all `api.custom.net` requests.

 You can also specify a custom path segment, if your proxy url requires it: